 It is a program that teaches employees how to recognize, understand, and manage their own emotions and the emotions of others.
 The goal of EI training is to improve communication, collaboration, and overall job performance.

-Why is emotional intelligence training important for employees?
+How do you develop emotional intelligence training for employees?

 REFERENCES